Iowa vs. Oklahoma College Basketball Predictions & Picks - November 23

 Iowa Performance Insights

-- The Hawkeyes collected 33.7 rebounds per game and gave up 32.1 boards last year, ranking 65th and 247th, respectively, in the nation.

-- With 16.5 assists per game, Iowa was 12th-best in college basketball last season.

-- At 8 made 3-pointers per game and shooting 34% from beyond the arc last year, the Hawkeyes were 104th and 183rd in college basketball, respectively, in those categories.
+- With 8 made 3-pointers per game and shooting 34% from downtown last year, the Hawkeyes were 104th and 183rd in the nation, respectively, in those categories.

-- Giving up 7.1 3-pointers per game and conceding 36.6% from downtown last year, Iowa was 165th and 331st in college basketball, respectively, in those categories.

-- The Hawkeyes took 37.5% percent of their shots from behind the 3-point line last season, and 28.2% of their made baskets are from there.
-Inside the 3-point line, they attempted 62.5% of their shots, with 71.8% of their makes coming from there.

 Oklahoma Performance Insights

+- Oklahoma was 280th in college basketball last season with 67.7 points per game.
+At the other end, it ranked 97th with 67.5 points allowed per contest.

-- Last year the Sooners grabbed 30 boards per game (278th-ranked in college basketball) and gave up 30.2 rebounds per contest (116th-ranked).
+- With 30 boards per game, the Sooners were 278th in the nation.
+They gave up 30.2 rebounds per contest, which ranked 116th in college basketball.

-- Oklahoma put up 13 assists per game, which ranked them 179th in college basketball.
+- Oklahoma ranked 179th in the nation with 13 assists per game.

-- The Sooners ranked 249th in the country at 12.5 turnovers per contest, but they forced 9.9 turnovers per game, which ranked 24th-worst in college basketball.
+- The Sooners, who were 249th in college basketball with 12.5 turnovers per game, forced 9.9 turnovers per contest, which was 24th-worst in college basketball.

-- The Sooners sank 7 treys per game (219th-ranked in college basketball).
-They owned a 35.1% shooting percentage (122nd-ranked) from three-point land.
+- The Sooners were 219th in the country with 7 treys per game last season.
+Meanwhile, they ranked 122nd with a 35.1% shooting percentage from beyond the arc.

-- Oklahoma ranked 13th-best in the nation by allowing 5.5 treys per game.
-In terms of three-point percentage allowed, it ranked 46th in college basketball at 31.2%.
+- Oklahoma allowed opponents to put up a 31.2% three-point percentage last season (46th-ranked in college basketball), but it thrived by allowing only 5.5 three-pointers per game (13th-best).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.